 - Variables initialization is optional

-- There is number of error handling conditions available.
+- There is a number of error-handling conditions available.
 Some of them are: novalue, error, failure, halt, notready, syntax, lastdigits

-In my next posts I will give details from starting of REXX and its usage in mainframe.
+In my next posts, I will give details from starting of REXX and its usage in the mainframe.